abisop/nuttx-docs/en/platforms/arm/stm32l4/boards/b-l475e-iot01a/index.md

 3. Configuration instructions: NSH does not configuration or bring up the network.
 Currently that must be done manually.
 The configurations steps are:

-    1)  Assign a unique 8-bit node address to the Spirit1 board in the
+    a)  Assign a unique 8-bit node address to the Spirit1 board in the
         WPAN:

             nsh> ifconfig wpan0 hw 37

         Where 37 the address is an example.
 It should be different for each radio, but in the the range 1..ed and ef..fe (ee and ff are the reserved for multicast and broadcast addresses, respectively.
 Zero is a valid address but not recommended).

-    2)  Bring each the network up on each board in the WPAN:
+    b)  Bring each the network up on each board in the WPAN:

             nsh> ifup wpan0

         You can entry nsh\> ifconfig to see if the node address and derived IPv4 are set correctly (the IPv6 address will not be determined until the network is UP).

 4.  examples/udp is enabled.
 This will allow two Spirit1 nodes to exchange UDP packets.
 Basic instructions:

     On the server node:

         nsh> ifconfig
         nsh> udpserver &

     The ifconfig command will show the IP address of the server.
 Then on the client node use this IP address to start the client:

         nsh> udpclient <server-ip> &

     Where \<server-ip\> is the IP address of the server that you got above.
 NOTE: There is no way to stop the UDP test once it has been started other than by resetting the board.

 5.  examples/nettest is enabled.
 This will allow two Spirit1 nodes to exchange TCP packets.
 Basic instructions:

     On the server node:

         nsh> ifconfig
         nsh> tcpserver &

     The ifconfig command will show the IP address of the server.
 Then on the client node use this IP address to start the client:

         nsh> tcpclient <server-ip> &

     Where \<server-ip\> is the IP address of the server that you got above.
 NOTE: Unlike the UDP test, there the TCP test will terminate automatically when the packet exchange is complete.

 6. The NSH Telnet daemon (server) is enabled.
 However, it cannot be started automatically.
-Rather, it must be started AFTER the network has been brought up using the NSH 'telnetd' command.
+Rather, it must be started AFTER the network has been brought up using the NSH \'telnetd\' command.
 You would want to start the Telent daemon only if you want the node to serve Telent connections to an NSH shell on the node.:

         nsh> ifconfig
         nsh> telnetd

-    Note the 'ifconfig' is executed to get the IP address of the node.
+    Note the \'ifconfig\' is executed to get the IP address of the node.
     This address derives from the 8-bit node address that was assigned when the node was configured.

 7. This configuration also includes the Telnet client program.
 This will allow you to execute a NSH one a node from the command line on a different node.
 Like:

         nsh> telnet <server-ip>

     Where \<server-ip\> is the IP address of the server that you got for the ifconfig comma on the remote node.
 Once the telnet session has been started, you can end the session with:

         nsh> exit

     STATUS:

-    >   - 2017-08-01: Testing began.
-The Spirit1 no configurations with
+    > 2017-08-01: Testing began.
+The Spirit1 no configurations with no
-    >     no
+    >
-    >     errors, but there are no tests yet in place to exercise it.
+    > :   errors, but there are no tests yet in place to exercise it.
     >
     > 2017-08-02: The nettest, udp, telnet test programs were added.
     >
-    >   - 2017-08-03: Successfully exchanging packets, but there there
+    > 2017-08-03: Successfully exchanging packets, but there there are
-    >     are
+    >
-    >     issues with address filtering, CRC calculation, and data
+    > :   issues with address filtering, CRC calculation, and data
     >     integrity (like bad UDP checksums).
-Lot's more to be done\!
+Lot\'s more to be done!
     >
-    >   - 2017-08-04: Fixed some of the address filtering issues: In
+    > 2017-08-04: Fixed some of the address filtering issues: In Basic
-    >     Basic
+    >
-    >     packets, need to force the Spirit to send the destination
+    > :   packets, need to force the Spirit to send the destination
     >     address.
 This fixes address filtering.
-But...
+But\...
     >
     >     Converted to STack vs Basic packets.
 We need to do this
     >     because the Basic packets do not provide the source node
     >     address.
 Now correctly gets the source node address and
     >     uncompresses the source IP address.
     >
     >     In addition, to avoid packet loss due to data overrun, I
     >     enabled the AutoAck, TX retries, the RX timeout options.
     >
     >     With these changes (along with other, significant bugfixes),
     >     both the UDP test is now fully functional.
 CRC filtering still
     >     must be disabled.
     >
-    >   - 2017-08-05: Add the Telnet client problem.
-Verified HC06 tests
+    > 2017-08-05: Add the Telnet client problem.
+Verified HC06 tests with
-    >     with
+    >
-    >     no debug output; verified Telnet seessions between two spirit
+    > :   no debug output; verified Telnet seessions between two spirit
     >     nodes.
     >
     >     At this point everything seems functional, but somewhat
     >     reliable.
 Sometimes things seem to initialize in a bad state.
     >
-    >       - 2017-08-06: Reducing the FIFO to 94 bytes fixed the
+    >     2017-08-06: Reducing the FIFO to 94 bytes fixed the problem with the
-    >         problem with the
+    >
-    >         2 byte CRC.
+    >     :   2 byte CRC.
     >
     > Test Matrix: The following configurations have been tested
     > successfully (with CRC disabled):
     >
     >     =========== ===== ===== ======
     >     COMPRESSION UDP   TCP   Telnet
     >     =========== ===== ===== ======